 This painting creates so much intrigue in just one scene that viewers want to know what happens next.
 As you can see from his King Lear painting (top of this page), this is a hallmark of Abbey’s Shakespeare paintings.
 It’s probably due to his strong illustration background.

-As a true anglophile, Abbey also painted current British history, like King Edward II’s 1902 coronation.
+As a true Anglophile, Abbey also painted contemporary British history, like King Edward II’s 1902 coronation.
 This work now hangs in Buckingham Palace.
 He also received two important commissions back in America.
 He painted a series of murals, The Quest for the Holy Grail, for the Boston Public Library.
-He also received a commission to paint a long series of murals showing Pennsylvania history for the Pennsylvania State Capital building.
+He also received a commission to paint murals showing Pennsylvania history for the Pennsylvania State Capital building.
 Abbey was originally from Philadelphia.
 Unfortunately, he didn’t live to complete all the murals.

 After Abbey’s death, his wife Mary Gertrude Abbey worked hard to preserve his legacy.
 First, she arranged for his partially-finished Capital murals to be completed by other artists, including John Singer Sargent.
 (Violet Oakley, another Pennsylvania-born painter/illustrator with many similarities to Abbey, was hired to complete the rest of the project following the success of her own Capital murals.)